-Prepare the beans: place the black beans into a pot of water and let them soak overnight or for at least 8 hours.
-When the beans are done soaking, drain the water and rinse the beans thoroughly.
-Put the beans in fresh clean water and cover them with at least 2 inches of water.
+Put the beans in fresh clean water and cover them with at least 2" (5 cm) of water.
 Bring to a boil and remove any foam that forms.
 Reduce heat to a bare simmer and cook until tender.
 The time will vary depending on your own beans, but you are looking at approximately 45 minutes.
 Remove lid off to cool and set aside.
 Drain if there is any water left.
 If you're using already cooked black beans, use 1 1/2 cups,

-Prepare the brown rice: using a large pot, cover the brown rice with 1 1/4 cups (300 ml) of water.
+While the beans are cooking, prepare the brown rice.
+Using a large pot, cover the brown rice with 1 1/4 cups (300 ml) of water.
 Bring it to a boil.
 Then reduce heat to low and simmer, covered, until tender (for about 40-50 minutes).
 Let stand 5 minutes, then fluff with a fork.

 Heat a skillet over medium heat.
 Once hot, add raw walnuts and toast them for about 8 minutes or until they start turning golden brown.
 Let cool.